AKASHAorg/blog.akasha.world/_posts/2017-02-22-seeking-whispers.md

 Following the initial results of this searching experiment we plan to implement it also for people and the rest of the sections that will be rolled out in the near-mid future.

-Another highlight comes from the **over 1000 entries published** in a completely decentralized fashion using smart contracts/IPFS, and we are rapidly approaching 2000 identities created on AKASHA.
+Another highlight comes from the **over 1000 entries published in a completely decentralized fashion using smart contracts+IPFS**, and we are **rapidly approaching 2000 identities created on AKASHA**.
 Yaaay!
-On this note, the first user from Kenya joined us a couple of days ago and we are looking forward to the moment where the project turns into a global movement.
+On this note, the first user from Kenya joined us a couple of days ago and we are looking forward to the moment when this project turns into a global movement. \o/

 All in all, it seems that we are gaining momentum and it *still* feels like we’re only getting started.